verneylmavt/st-blood-sugar-spike-prediction/README.md

 **Files:**

 - **`data_analysis.ipynb`**
-  Notebook for exploring and visualizing the dataset, inspecting missing values, and understanding temporal trends.
+  Notebook for exploring, preprocessing, and visualizing the dataset.

 - **`LSTM.ipynb`, `Transformer.ipynb`, `TCN.ipynb`**
   Notebooks that detail the entire process for each deep learning model, including data importing, data splitting, creating dataset and dataloader, defining model architecture, training, evaluation, and inference.